-Our rates enable us to serve over 144,000 customer accounts, more than 350 miles of pipe and nine water resource recovery facilities (WRRF).
+Our rates enable us to provide quality service to more than 150,000 customer accounts, in addition to managing 350 miles of pipe and operating nine water resource recovery facilities (WRRFs).
 We don’t receive funds from local or state taxes, which means all our expenses are funded through a combination of user fees, state revolving loans and revenue debt.

 Customer rates support our daily work in expanding the system’s capacity to meet economic demand, rehabilitate and replace aged sections of our current system and continually make system improvements to meet increasingly stringent environmental regulations.